 The Lesson Coordinator schedules work times and lesson times for Co-op members and lesson students.

 The privileges of co-op membership are made possible by each member’s own commitment to sharing the responsibilities for care of the facility and horses.
-To facilitate this communal effort, we follow a consistent schedule each day.

 The total weekly time commitment for co-op instructors is 5 hours.